pyscript/pyscript/docs/tutorials/getting-started.md

 ```

 Notice the use of the `<py-script>` tag in the HTML body.
 This
 is where you'll write your Python code.
-In the following sections we'll
+In the following sections, we'll
-introduce the 8 tags provided by PyScript.
+introduce the eight tags provided by PyScript.

 ## The py-script tag

 The `<py-script>` tag lets you execute multi-line Python scripts and
 print back onto the page.
-For
-example, we can compute π.
+For example, we can compute π.

 ```html
 <html>